langsci/langscibook/RECOMMENDATIONS.md

 package | recommmended? | reason
 -------|--------|---------
-mathtools | ~ | watch out for the re-definitions in `\overbrace` etc. wrapfigure | no | Figures wrapped around the main text are incompatible with our house style and should never be used.
+mathtools | ~ | watch out for the re-definitions in `\overbrace` etc. tocloft | no | Can clash with the Table of ... settings from `scrbook`.
+Use methods shipped with `scrbook` instead. wrapfigure | no | Figures wrapped around the main text are incompatible with our house style and should never be used.